 You should also avoid using hawthorn or hawthorn berry remedies if you have a known allergy to members of the rose family.

-5 Action Steps for Hawthorn Berry Benefits
+Action Steps for Hawthorn Berry Benefits

-- Check with your doctor if you have any health concerns, especially regarding heart or cardiovascular health.
+- Check with your qualified health care provider if you have any concerns, especially regarding heart or cardiovascular health.
 Make sure there are no interactions with other medications or supplements.